 You can find black salt in local stores.
 If you can’t find this salt locally, you can also get it online.
-Here are the best picks for the different kinds of black salt.

 Though black salt is generally safe for consumption, it does have a few side effects that you need to keep in mind.
 Check them out in the next section.

 What Are The Side Effects Of Black Salt?

 Black salt is usually safe when consumed in dietary amounts.
 However, excess consumption of this salt may lead to some adverse effects.
 It may also pose problems during pregnancy due to its high sulfate content.
 It may also lead to hypertension in pregnant women.
 However, limited research is available on these adverse effects of black salt.
 So, limit the usage of black salt and consult a doctor if you experience any side effects after consumption.

 Black salt is a light pink Himalayan rock salt with a distinct aroma.
 It is rich in minerals and is believed to be more beneficial than regular table salt.
 Black salt benefits health by easing constipation and bloating and aiding weight loss.
 It may also help relieve heartburn, spasms, and cramps.
 In addition, anecdotal evidence suggests that it acts as a good skin cleanser and may help reduce hair fall and dandruff.
 However, excess consumption of black salt may cause side effects.
 Hence, practice caution.

 What is the chemical composition of black salt?

 Black salt mainly consists of sodium chloride, sodium sulfate, magnesia, ferrous sulfate, greigite, and ferric oxide.
 The sodium content in this salt is lower than that of table salt or sea salt (36% when compared to the 39% of table salt).
 On the other hand, it has larger traces of potassium, calcium, and magnesium than table salt.

 What to prefer – black salt or table salt?